neuro-sevas/neurodesk.github.io/index.md

 # Neurodesk

-There are two ways to run neurodesk:
-- VNM
-- Neurodesk installer
+Neurodesk can be run either using either the prebuilt VNM or using the Neurodesk installer

 ## 1. Virtual Neuro Machine